ukalender/pj18-ukalender/index.md

 # The Progress Journal

 ## Football Data Analysis (Python)
-You can reach my introductory analysis of football events data from 5 biggest European leagues by [Football Data Analysis.html].
+You can reach my introductory analysis of football events data from 5 biggest European leagues by [clicking there](Football Data Analysis.html).
 I used pandas, numpy and matplotlib.pyplot packages through analysis.

 ## Group Project (R)
 We conducted a group project as a part of Data Analytics Essentials course.
 Primary goal of this analysis is to find & address the specific patterns that shape the migration dynamics in Turkey.